 Step 1: Apply to each program as you normally would.
-Applications are due Monday, October 12.
+Applications are due by Sunday, September 12.

-Step 2: Notifications of second-round video auditions will be sent by each company by Friday, November 6.
+Step 2: Notifications of video auditions will be sent by each company by Friday, October 8.
 This notification will contain a link to submit a new aria list.

 Step 4: Notification of requested arias from your list (one request for all programs) will be uploaded to your YAP Tracker application on Wednesday, October 20.

-Step 5: Record a new video audition and submit the video to each company directly by Monday, November 30.
+Step 5: Record a new video audition and submit the video to each company via YAP Tracker by Friday, November 5.

-For guidance on this audition process, watch this helpful video, courtesy of Houston Grand Opera.
-For more information on the audition process, please contact Sarah Schultz, Artistic Coordinator, at firstname.lastname@example.org.
+For more information on the audition process, please contact James Barbato, Director of Artistic Administration, at firstname.lastname@example.org.